Overview

 or virtual in the answer.

-- Students often draw the refracted ray through the wrong focus or bend it at the wrong point.
+- Drawing the refracted ray through the wrong focus or bend it at the wrong point.

 Model the ray rules slowly and keep a checklist of the standard constructions visible.